-National Jets, Inc. founded in 1947 by the Boy brothers is a full-service aviation company providing award-winning customer service and a full complement of aviation services including- FBO Services and jet maintenance, executive charter and air ambulance.
+National Jets, Inc. founded in 1947 by the Boy brothers is a full-service aviation company providing award-winning customer service and a full complement of aviation services including- FBO Services, jet maintenance, and executive charter.
 Our fleet consists of the most modern charter aircrafts and are operated and maintained by National Jets.
 We have a deep passion for aviation and are looking for other passionate individuals to join our team.

 National Jets is seeking a Chief Pilot to join our team in the Ft Lauderdale area.
 We are looking for an enthusiastic individual with a passion for aviation, who has initiative and competence to make a significant contribution to the organisation.